APPIAHTECH/IRWA-Final-Project/README.md

 ## About The Project

+All the code is displayed in the Jupyter Notebook format.
 Based on the learned from theoretical classes, the seminars, the lab exercises and your own research, you are asked to build a search engine implementing different indexing and ranking algorithms.